appacademy/may-21-module-3-notes/week-07/day-03/06-media-query-project/README.md

 # Project: CSS Media Queries

 In this project, you will use media queries to solve common problems.
-The website has already been created for you, so that you only need to add to the CSS.
+The website has already been created for you so that you only need to add to the CSS.

 Begin by downloading the project [starter].
 Then drag the __index.html__ file